About Wallyford Learning Campus

 Wallyford Learning Campus has been designed as a space for community, learning, health and wellbeing.
 The building is surrounded by green spaces for curricular use as well as wider sporting activities.

-The campus boasts a 3G synthetic pitch lined for football and rugby and a 2G synthetic hockey pitch a 4 lane 100m sprint track and, in time, two further grass pitches.
+The campus boasts a 3G synthetic pitch lined for football and rugby, a 2G synthetic hockey pitch, a 4 lane 100m sprint track and, in time, two further grass pitches.

 Lagre sports hall with wooden floor and marking for many different sports.

 The gymnasium hall is lined for a single badminton court and basketball.
-This hall is also very popular with birthday parties.
+This hall is also very popular for birthday parties.

 Gymnasium hall with wooden floor and floor markings for carious sports.